taha-aptech/git-1/README.md

 For Bold use ** on both end → **Bold**
 For italic use * on both end → *Italic*
-For inline use ` on both end → `git clone URL`
+For inline use tilt sign on both end → `git clone URL`

--Home
+- Home
--About
+- About
--Service
+- Service
-  -Food Delivery
+  - Food Delivery
-  -Courier
+  - Courier
--Contact
+- Contact

 # Tech Stack
 1. HTML